-Forced treatment for crack addicts in Sao PauloJanuary 21st, 2013 in Addiction /
+Forced treatment for crack addicts in Sao PauloJanuary 21, 2013 in Medicine & Health / Addiction

 About 50 Brazilian health officials and law enforcement agents are rounding up crack addicts in the city of Sao Paulo and forcibly putting them in treatment if deemed necessary.